The equivalence between Feynman transform and Verdier duality: Preliminaries

+The notion of twisted modular operads was introduced in \cite{gk} to allow more flexibility to compose different operations.

-\begin{definition}(Cocycle) A \textit{cocycle} is a functor $\rho$ from the category $Iso(g,n)$, $g,n \ge 0$, of the equivalence class of stable graphs to the Picard tensor symmetric category of invertible graded one dimensional vector spaces, such that: \begin{enumerate} \item To each morphism $f: G_1 \rightarrow G_2$ is associated an isomorphism:
+\begin{definition}(Cocycle) A \textit{cocycle} is a functor $\rho$ from the category $Iso(g,n)$, $g,n \ge 0$, of the isomorphism classes of stable graphs of genus $g$ and valence $n$ and their isomorphisms to the Picard tensor symmetric category of invertible graded one dimensional vector spaces $\mathcal{P}\mathcal{I}\mathcal{C}$, such that: \begin{enumerate} \item To each morphism $f: G_1 \rightarrow G_2$ is associated an isomorphism: